-With perhaps one of the fastest-growing populations in the country, Spring Hill, Tennessee, is a community to watch.
+With perhaps one of the fastest-growing populations in the country, the city of Spring Hill, Tennessee, is a community to watch.
 The city lies between Maury and Williamson counties, and the population of the city itself was approximately 43,769 in 2019, a remarkable growth from the 2010 population of 29,036.
-Only about 30 miles south of the world-famous Nashville community, Spring Hill is generally considered part of the metropolitan region.
+Only about 30 miles south of the world-famous city of Nashville, Spring Hill is generally considered part of the metropolitan region.
 Therefore, it can be an excellent option for people who want quick access to the culture and food in Nashville without living within the city's borders.

-Despite the city's tremendous growth, living in Spring Hill may not be for everyone, which is why it's essential to research each city before deciding to relocate.
+Despite the city's tremendous growth, living in Spring Hill, TN, may not be for everyone, which is why it's essential to research each city before deciding to relocate.
 Something as simple as choosing the right neighborhood can drastically improve one's living experience.
-Here's what people can expect when moving to Spring Hill, TN.
+So, is Spring Hill a great place to live?
+Absolutely!
+Here is everything you need to know about moving to Spring Hill, Tennessee.

 Cost of Living in Spring Hill

 The overall cost of living in Spring Hill is slightly higher than the U.S. average, with an index score of 112.3, meaning that living in Spring Hill is generally 12.3 percent more expensive than the average U.S. city.
 That cost involves several more specific expenses, and new residents will save money in some areas.

 For example, general grocery costs are only 2.6 percent more expensive than the national average.
 Healthcare costs, on the other hand, are less expensive on average than the national numbers.
 Spring Hill residents will pay only about $96.20 for the same amount of care residents in other communities receive for $100.